neptune-ai/docs/docs/getting-started/quick-starts/log_first_notebook_checkpoint.rst

 Now that you know how to save notebook checkpoints to Neptune you can learn:

-- |learn how to see checkpoint diffs, download notebooks and share with Neptune|
+- :ref:`learn how to see checkpoint diffs, download notebooks and share with Neptune <guides-ui-notebooks>`

 ..
 External links

-.. |learn how to see checkpoint diffs, download notebooks and share with Neptune| raw:: html

-    <a href="/working-with-neptune-ui/guides/notebooks.html" target="_blank">Learn how to see checkpoint diffs, download notebooks and share with Neptune</a>

 .. |Create Exploration| raw:: html